INFORMSJoC/2024.0546/README.md

 that were used in the research reported on in the paper [Pairwise Stability in Weighted Network Formation Games: Selection and Computation](https://doi.org/10.1287/ijoc.2024.0546) by Caihua Chen, Junhao Tao and Yang Zhan.

-**Important: This code is being developed on an on-going basis at https://github.com/tkralphs/JoCTemplate.
-Please go there if you would like to get a more recent version or would like support**

 ## Cite

 To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs.